-- In the beginning, just in like the previous method, apply the same formula in cell E5.
+- Just in like the previous method, apply the same formula in cell E5.

-- Secondly, select cell range E5:E10 and simultaneously, press Ctrl + D on the keyboard.
+- Select cell range E5:E10 and simultaneously, press Ctrl + D on the keyboard.

-- Finally, this action will copy the formula to the lower cells of the above cell range.
+- This action will copy the formula to the lower cells of the above cell range.

 3. Imply AutoFill Feature

-- Firstly, just like the previous methods, use the formula in one of the cells of the result column.
+- use the formula in one of the cells of the result column.

-- Secondly, after using the formula, you will find a plus sign at the bottom right corner of the cell after placing the mouse there.
+- After using the formula, you will find a plus sign at the bottom right corner of the cell after placing the mouse there.

-- Finally, drag the plus sign to the lower cells to fill them with the value from the formula of the cell E5.
+- Drag the plus sign to the lower cells to fill them with the value from the formula of the cell E5.